1. Main facts and figures

 3. By ethnicity and age group

 |Ethnicity||Juvenile %||Juvenile Number of reoffenders||Juvenile Average number of reoffences||Adult %||Adult Number of reoffenders||Adult Average number of reoffences|

 |Year||Asian %||Asian Number of reoffenders||Black %||Black Number of reoffenders||White %||White Number of reoffenders||Other inc Mixed %||Other inc Mixed Number of reoffenders||Unknown %||Unknown Number of reoffenders|

 5. Reoffences per reoffender by ethnicity

-A proven reoffence is defined as any offence committed within 12 months of release, conviction or caution that leads to a subsequent court conviction, caution, reprimand or warning within the 12 months or within a further six month waiting period to allow the offence to be proven in court.
+A proven reoffence is defined as any offence committed within 12 months following release from a custodial sentence, a non-custodial conviction or a caution that leads to a subsequent court conviction, caution, reprimand or warning within those 12 months (or within 18 months to allow the offence to be proven in court).